Skip to content

 Protocol HTTP Normal HTTP is sufficient.

-Source dataflux_func This is DataKit's input.
+Source dataflux_func This is the input for DataKit.

 3. Writing Code to Operate DataKit